-The Fund is excluded from buying securities issued by companies that have breached the UN Global Compact principles on human rights, labour rights, the environment and anti-corruption.
+The Fund is excluded from buying securities issued by companies that the Investment Manager determines to be in breach of the UN Global Compact principles on human rights, labour rights, the environment and anti-corruption.

 In addition there is ongoing monitoring of controversies, for example, through the quarterly investment risk fund manager meetings.